Variational rotating solutions to non-isentropic Euler-Poisson equations with prescribed total mass: Introduction

-Now consider the non-isentropic steady solutions.
-Stationary solutions are obtained by Deng etc.\cite{Deng2002}.
-For rotating ones, if $S$ is spherically symmetric (i.e. $S(x)=S(|x|)$) and some other conditions of $S$ are assumed, Luo and Smoller \cite{Luo2004} obtained the existence theorem of spherically symmetric solutions with uniformly rotating regular velocity for $\frac{6}{5}<\gamma<2$ , and the non-existence theorem for $1<\gamma<\frac{6}{5}$.
+Now we consider the non-isentropic steady solutions.
+Stationary solutions, i.e. $\vu=0$, are obtained by \cite{Deng2002}.
+For rotating ones, if $S$ is spherically symmetric (i.e. $S(x)=S(|x|)$) and some other conditions of $S$ are assumed, Luo and Smoller \cite{Luo2004} obtained the existence theorem of spherically symmetric solutions with uniformly rotating regular velocity for $\frac{6}{5}<\gamma<2$ , and the non-existence theorem for $1<\gamma<\frac{6}{5}$ by studying the reduced second order ODE.
 See \cite{Deng2006} for more results in the regime.
 However, these spherically symmetric solutions in \cite{Luo2004} might not be the minimizers of the physical energy.
 Recently Wu \cite{Wu2015} proved the existence of variational rotating solutions to the full Euler-Poisson equations, but had to replacing the original constraint $\int_{\mathbb{R}^3} \rho=M$ in \cite{Auchmuty1971} by $\int_{\mathbb{R}^3}f_1w=P$, where $w=\frac{\gamma}{\gamma-1}e^{\frac{\gamma-1}{\gamma}S}\rho^{\gamma-1}$ and $f_1$ denotes a function of the angular velocity.
-However, in order to study steady states of a fixed mass of a rotating gaseous star with the prescribed mass angular momentum, the fixed mass constraint has to be kept.
+However, in order to study steady states of a fixed total mass of a rotating gaseous star with the prescribed mass angular momentum, the constraint of a fixed total mass has to be kept.
 In this paper, we impose a different variational structure which keeps the above constraint, and prove the existence of non-isentropic rotating solutions.

-\textbf{Motivations:} To find variational solutions to \eqref{sss} and $\eqref{FEP}_3$, the first main difficulty is to find the variational structure for equation \eqref{sss} in the non-isentropic case.
+\textbf{Motivations:} To find physical variational solutions to \eqref{sss} and $\eqref{FEP}_3$, the first main difficulty is to find the variational structure for equation \eqref{sss} in the non-isentropic case, that is, to find physical and feasible functionals and admissible sets.
+The physical energy should be the sum of the internal energy, the kinetic energy and the gravitational potential energy.
+The last two are not influenced by the entropy, and thus we adopt the functionals of $\widehat{E}_1(\rho)$ in \cite{Auchmuty1971} and just redefine the internal one.
 The specific internal energy $e$ satisfies the thermodynamics identity